 Educational outsourcing: Conceptualisation and actors’ contribution to its quality

+2.1 Outsourcing and its actors

-Outsourcing refers to “.
+Outsourcing refers to “the procurement of goods and services from external suppliers” (Mol, 2007, p.
+5).
 EO started with peripheral services such as catering, and recently expanded to the heart of education (e.g., school management, curriculum delivery) (Choi, 2018).
 This study examines the latter outsourcing and focuses on the practices of state/public schools—those funded by taxpayers rather than tuition.
 Diverse actors are involved in EO.
 Some EO programmes are charities (e.g., Teach First schemes).
 Others involve educational businesses or freelancers (e.g., hiring sports coaches, subcontracting higher education to external providers, aka franchising; Department for Education, 2025).
 Beyond hiring specific services (e.g., privately organised events for students), some schools outsourced school management, such as decision making on hiring or other school matters (Bates et al., 2019; Oldham et al., 2019; Sperka and Enright, 2017).

 International organizations (e.g., UN, UNESCO) have advocated partnerships with third parties to improve education quality (e.g., SDG 17), but past studies yielded mixed results (e.g., Adamson and Galloway, 2019; Ball and Youdell, 2008).
 Specifically, EO quality varies, hinging on EO personnel, their selection, and their management (e.g., Choi, 2018; Sperka et al., 2017).

+2.2 How actors shape EO quality

 EO providers’ qualifications/credentials are linked to EO quality (Powell, 2015).
 For example, some outsourced sports coaches in Ireland lacked teaching knowledge/skills and knowledge of the school curriculum, which obstructed their teaching of it (Bowles and Pardalos, 2020).
-In England, schools managed by external providers rather than local authorities hired significantly more teachers without formal accreditation, which could de-professionalize the teaching workforce and threaten teaching quality (Martindale, 2019).F, students limited English proficiency. ome schools (Anonymised reference 1).
+In England, schools managed by external providers rather than local authorities hired significantly more teachers without formal accreditation, which could de-professionalize the teaching workforce and threaten teaching quality (Martindale, 2019).

+Also, poor EO implementation can worsen student learning outcomes.
+For example, schools in Australia received a lump sum of money for EO and external partnerships to support the diverse needs of students with limited English proficiency.
+Exacerbated by opacity, workload demands, and poor communication, some schools did not meet these students' needs—or even ignored them to divert the money for other purposes in their inadequate budgets (Anonymised references 1 and 2).
+In this paper, we will focus on EO quality.
 Some government agencies select EO providers and monitor their quality.
 For example, the United States [US] government contracted with private companies to implement the No Child Left Behind Act, and found that carefully selecting and monitoring them improved EO quality (Burch et al., 2007).

 As school leaders, like vice-principals, manage their school's daily operations (e.g., observing, guiding, and supporting teachers; Barnett et al., 2012), they often decide what (if anything) will be outsourced, often for organizational or educational reasons (Martindale, 2019).
 Organizationally, EO providers can provide human resources (e.g., expertise) or symbolic resources (e.g., school’s elevated status within the community).
 Educationally, EO providers can offer valuable, meaningful learning experiences or add subject-specific expertise that diversify and enhance student learning (Bates et al., 2019; Williams and Macdonald, 2014).